janwilmans/copperspice-gettingstarted/README.md

-# copperspice-gettingstarted
+# copperspice-gettingstarted,

 A collection of easy to use copperspice examples, specifically:
 * using visual studio 2019
-* using the copperspice nuget package
+* using the copperspice 1.6.1 nuget package

 This 'getting-started' is currently not concerned with platform-independence, the NuGet solution targets windows only, however, it you want to use it on other platforms, its a matter of writing a CMake file to make it work.